A Little Family Drama

 A Little Family Drama is a 2024 American comedy drama.
 It was the directorial debut of Nadia Zoe and won awards at seven film festivals prior to its release in theaters.

 Plot

-The Sepulveda's are a Mexican-American family whose lives revolve around their family-owned restaurant.
+The Sepulvedas are a Mexican-American family whose lives revolve around their family-owned restaurant.
 They gather for an annual family reunion dinner when secrets from the past begin to cause tension in the family.
 One of the biggest secrets surrounds one of the family members who put the restaurant at stake, causing the rest of the family to reevaluate their family roles.